Are Ultra-Processed Foods Destroying American Health? What the Latest Research Shows

 Written by: Health Focus Research Team Medically Reviewed by: Dr. Priya Sharma, MBBS, MD – Board-Certified Endocrinologist & Metabolic Medicine Specialist Last updated: February 28, 2026 | Reading time: 10 minutes

 In the United States, ultra-processed foods — factory-manufactured products engineered for hyper-palatability, extended shelf life, and maximum profitability — now account for approximately 57% of all calories consumed by American adults and 67% of calories consumed by American children, according to a landmark 2022 analysis in the American Journal of Clinical Nutrition.
+When exploring examples of ultra-processed foods in the American diet, it becomes clear they have dominated our grocery store aisles and pantries.

 This is not a coincidence.
 It is the result of 70 years of deliberate food industry engineering, aggressive lobbying against nutrition regulation, and a food environment uniquely hostile to human metabolic health.
 And the consequences are now visible in the research with alarming clarity.